ADD CONDITION

 Geriatric Use

-You may find that many over-the-counter products, such as cough drops, pain relief gels, and topical creams, do not provide specific information regarding their use in older adults.
+You may find that many over-the-counter products, such as cough drops and topical pain relief gels, do not provide specific information regarding their use in older adults.
 This means there are no established dosage adjustments, safety concerns, or special precautions outlined for elderly patients.

 Renal Impairment

-Always consult with your healthcare provider before starting any new medication, especially if you have known kidney issues.
-They can provide guidance tailored to your specific health needs.
+Always consult with your healthcare provider before starting any new medication, especially if you have kidney problems, to ensure that your treatment is safe and effective.

 Hepatic Impairment